-So as set you 2015 game plan in motion, consider how proactive supply chain risk mitigation could not only be part of the broader solution, but a key part of driving operational excellence.
+So the asset you 2015 game plan in motion, consider how proactive supply chain risk mitigation could not only be part of the broader solution but a key part of driving operational excellence.

 Are you ready to make your supply chain more responsive to a growing number of potential risks?